 After breakfast, let’s head to the beach for some fun under the sun.
 We have some calories to burn.

-Viewed as one of the most family friendly beaches on Oahu.
+Viewed as one of the most family friendly beaches on Oahu Island.
 There are small reefs scattered near the shore that make the water calm.
 The reefs provide a natural barrier against strong waves.
 One thing, I’ll say about this beach is that there’s no restroom facility.
 Parking is in the residential area.
 Be mindful of where you park.
 Don’t block any driveways.

 Town of Kailua